pallets/flask/docs/patterns/sqlalchemy.rst

-.. _sqlalchemy-pattern:

 SQLAlchemy in Flask
 ===================

 Many people prefer `SQLAlchemy`_ for database access.
-In this case it's encouraged to use a package instead of a module for your flask application and drop the models into a separate module (:ref:`larger-applications`).
+In this case it's encouraged to use a package instead of a module for your flask application and drop the models into a separate module (:doc:`packages`).
 While that is not necessary, it makes a lot of sense.

 There are four very common ways to use SQLAlchemy.
 I will outline each of them here: